oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     impact
     target_set

-The value `exploit_status` indicates, that the `details` field contains a description of the degree to which an exploit for the vulnerability is known.
+The value `exploit_status` indicates that the `details` field contains a description of the degree to which an exploit for the vulnerability is known.
 This knowledge can range from information privately held among a very small group to an issue that has been described to the public at a major conference or is being widely exploited globally.
 For consistency and simplicity, this section can be a mirror image of the CVSS "Exploitability" metric.
 However, it can also contain a more contextual status, such as "Weaponized" or "Functioning Code".

 The value `impact` indicates, that the `details` field contains an assessment of the impact on the user or the target set if the vulnerability is successfully exploited.
 If applicable, for consistency and simplicity, this section can be a textual summary of the three CVSS impact metrics.
 These metrics measure how a vulnerability detracts from the three core security properties of an information system: Confidentiality, Integrity, and Availability.